SC

 Maths✅ OptimalSub-optimal

 Both methods work.
-If you need to see small wins early to stay on track, the snowball is a solid choice.
+If you need to see small wins early to stay on track, try the debt snowball calculator to compare your numbers side by side.
 If your goal is to spend the least money possible getting out of debt, the avalanche wins every time.

 Tips to Speed Up Your Avalanche